matte1782/auto-z3/README.md

 ---

 Thank you for exploring **Auto‑Z3**.
 We hope it becomes a valuable tool in your logic courses, workshops and research projects.

+## Acknowledgments

+This project was inspired by the *Computational Logic* course at the University of Milan (Università degli Studi di Milano).